FrancisBanville/ms_interpreting_probabilities/README.md

 less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which affects our interpretation of the properties of these systems (@Guimaraes2020Structurea,
 @Hemprich-Bennett2021AssImp).

-Moreover, edges linking these nodes can describe a variety of interaction measures.
+Edges linking nodes can describe a variety of interaction measures.
 Ecologists have traditionally represented interactions as binary objects that were considered realized after observing at least one individual from group $i$ interact with at least another individual from group $j$.
-In a binary adjacency matrix $B$, the presence or absence of an interaction $B_{i \rightarrow j}$ between two taxa can be viewed as the result of a Bernoulli process $B_{i \rightarrow j} \sim {\rm Bernoulli}(P(i \rightarrow j))$, with $P(i \rightarrow j)$ being the probability of interaction that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
-Depending on the type of network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like
+In a binary adjacency matrix $B$, the presence or absence of an interaction $B_{i \rightarrow j}$ between two taxa can be viewed as the result of a Bernoulli process $B_{i
+\rightarrow j} \sim {\rm Bernoulli}(P(B_{i \rightarrow j}))$, with $P(B_{i
+\rightarrow j})$ being the probability of interaction that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
+In probabilistic networks, $P(B_{i \rightarrow j})$ are edge values, and the only two possible outcomes are the presence ($B_{i \rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction between each pair of nodes.
+Depending on the type of probabilistic network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like
-$P(i \rightarrow j)$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
-In these probabilistic network representations in which $P(i
+$P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
-\rightarrow j)$ are edge values, the only two possible outcomes are the presence ($B_{i \rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction between each pair of nodes.
 Predicting the number of local webs in which the interaction occurs can be achieved by using a Binomial distribution, assuming a constant probability of interaction and independence between networks (trials).
-When considering uncertainties around the estimation of $P(i
-\rightarrow j)$, a Beta distribution can also be used to encompass all possible probability values.
+When considering uncertainties around the estimation of $P(B_{i \rightarrow j})$, a Beta distribution can also be used to encompass all possible probability values.
 In that case, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
-Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(i \rightarrow j)$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.
+Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i \rightarrow j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

 Even though binary webs constitute a highly valuable source of ecological information (@Pascual2006Ecologicala), they overlook important factors regarding interaction strengths.
-Represented as quantitative interactions not confined to the $[0, 1]$ range, interaction strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes (@Berlow2004Interaction, @Borrett2019Walk), with $W_{i \rightarrow j}$ being a natural
-$\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
-For example, they may represent local interaction rates between pairs of taxa (e.g., the flower-visiting rates of pollinators in a mutualistic network,
+Represented in a quantitative adjacency matrix $W$ as numbers not confined to the $[0, 1]$ range, interaction strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes (@Berlow2004Interaction, @Borrett2019Walk), with $W_{i \rightarrow j}$ being a natural $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
+For example, they may represent local interaction rates between pairs of taxa (e.g., the flower-visiting rates of pollinators in a mutualistic network, @Herrera1989PolAbu).
-@Herrera1989PolAbu).
 When interaction strengths characterize predation pressure on prey taxa in food webs, they can serve as good estimators of the parameters describing species interactions in a Lotka-Volterra model (e.g.,
 @Emmerson2004Predatora).
 The extra amount of ecological information in quantitative networks typically comes at a cost of greater sampling effort and data volume in predictive models (@Strydom2021Roadmapa), which can lead to